Facts and Info on Ayahuasca (DMT)

 Effects of Ayahuasca

-The effects of DMT are reported as follows:
+The reported effects of DMT include:1

-• Euphoria, elevated mood, the perception that time is moving much more slowly, increased energy levels, improved focus, and hallucinations
+• Euphoria, elevated mood, the perception that time is moving much more slowly, increased energy levels, improved focus, and hallucinations.

-• Feelings of anxiety and panic
+• Feelings of anxiety and panic.

-• Psychosis in some individuals
+• Psychosis in some individuals.

-Individuals that take DMT or other hallucinogens may have dissociative experiences where they feel that they are detached from their bodies or that things are not real, perceive that time is either sped up or slowed down, or that they can better sense another person’s feelings.
+Individuals who take DMT or other hallucinogens may have dissociative experiences where they feel that they are detached from their bodies or that things are not real, perceive that time is either sped up or slowed down, or that they can better sense another person’s feelings.

 Some individuals experience extreme alterations of reality, such as synesthesia, which is a mixed sensory experience where the individual perceives that they can see sounds or hear color.